diegonc/elm-todo-reindex/README.md

 >    The last couple of steps should not be necessary anymore
 >    when the conflicting types problem is solved and the
 >    package finally published.

+## 7. Writing a quick test of the generated module

+We are going to write a quick and dirty test for the module generated in the previous step.

+But first, launch graphiql and add some todo items using the mutation showed in section *3*.

+    $ reindex graphiql

+Now that our backend has some data we can query it using the `allTodos` task exposed by the `GraphQL.TodoMVC` module.

+Check the `app/src/Main.elm` file for the implementation.